laurarnichols/defectCrossSections/quickGitGuide.md

 2. To make changes, first create a new branch using `git checkout -b NAME-OF-BRANCH`.
 You can also switch to an existing branch using `git checkout NAME-OF-BRANCH`.
 3. You can now make changes to files and git will track the changes.
 At any point, you can use `git status` to see what files you have changed.
-4. Each time you make an isolated change, create a commit:
+4. A single project will have many tasks representing isolated changes.
+Each time you make an isolated change, create a commit:
 	* Stage the file or folder using `git add FILE OR FOLDER`.
 	* Complete commit using `git commit -m "COMMENT TO DESCRIBE THE INTENTION OF THE COMMIT"`.
   	* If you mistakely commit something, you can revert (undo) the last commit using `git revert HEAD`.
-5. Push the changes from your local clone to the origin (what you see online) using `git push origin NAME-OF-BRANCH`.
+5. Once your project is complete, push the changes from your local clone to the origin (what you see online) using `git push origin NAME-OF-BRANCH`.
 6. To merge your code, get online and submit a pull request from your branch in your fork to the main repo (see [this Git documentation for merging across forks](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork))
-7. To make new changes,
+7. To start a new project, go back to the `main` branch and start back at step 1

 ### Useful commands
 Here is a simple list of useful commands when contributing with git: